Aaron Chapman: Peterborough United

 On 15 May 2018, Chapman joined Peterborough United on a two-year deal to challenge the number 1 Jersey.
 He was transfer-listed by Peterborough United at the end of the 2018–19 season.

 On 14 December 2019, Chapman joined Tranmere Rovers on a one-week emergency loan.

 On 12 June 2020, Chapman was released by Peterborough, after playing 39 games for the club.

 Motherwell

 On 7 October 2020, Chapman was announced as a new signing by Scottish Premiership club Motherwell, with manager Stephen Robinson describing him as being "experienced cover and competition to Trevor" (Carson).
 He was released by the club at the end of the 2020–21 season.

 Gillingham

 On 6 July 2021, Chapman returned to England to join League One side Gillingham following his release from Motherwell.
 Chapman was released by the club following relegation to League Two at the end of the 2021–22 season.

 Stevenage

 On 23 May 2022, Chapman signed for League Two side Stevenage, playing under Steve Evans for a third time in the career with the manager having signed him at both Peterborough United and Gillingham.

-Scunthorpe United
+Non-League career

-On 6 February 2023, Chapman signed for National League side Scunthorpe United after finding limited opportunities to play in Steve Evans' Stevenage side.
+In February 2023, Chapman signed for National League side Scunthorpe United after finding limited opportunities to play in Steve Evans' Stevenage side.
+He was released in December 2023 and signed for Northern Counties East League Division One side Retford United.
+Three weeks later, without Retford having played a game in the intervening period, he joined Boston United of the National League North.
+In March 2024, he joined Handsworth.

+On 5 June 2024, Chapman joined National League North side Hereford.
+He made 19 appearances for The Bulls before signing for Southern League Premier Division Central club Spalding United for an undisclosed fee in January 2025.